Last updated: April 11, 2023

 To do this, position your kayak parallel to the bank, ledge, or structure.
 If you are perpendicular or facing the bank, the leverage you have casting is not as optimized.
 When you are parallel, you can take advantage of far more contact points with the bank or structure.

 Also, don’t feel like you have to stay in your kayak the entire time.
 This sounds weird, but I have had times on the water where I could get a better vantage point by getting out, walking through some shallows, and using the bank to my advantage.
-This is mostly for river or shallow lake fishing, but don’t be afraid to drag the kayak onto the bank and explore outwards.
+This is mostly for shallow lake or river kayak fishing, but don’t be afraid to drag the kayak onto the bank and explore outwards.

 How you go at the bass is almost as important as what you throw in front of their face.
 Lure selection - such as when to know you should use lures such as jigs - and casting placement are very similar (and important) variables.